+The kind of pop-ups we like.
+Sculpture in a book, pop-ups have always seemed to us like 3-D pieces of art on the page.
+So on a rainy day when you're stuck inside, why not try making your own as a fun family activity?
 The process is less messsy than say, finger paints, and it involves materials you have around the house: Scissors, paper, a pencil, and glue.

+Writer Joan Irvine has created a free step by step guide with accompanying illustrations on her website.
+It actually looks simple enough for even the least crafty among us to manage.
 (Although we wish we could take credit for the images here, they're actually from a book called Blue 2 by a genius pop-up book creator, David A. Carter.)